Search by category, archive or keyword

-The word “enable” refers to the positive act of helping someone accomplish something they could not do by themselves, thereby empowering them.
-But if this doesn’t apply to the way the word enabling was used.
-If you’re still wondering exactly what does enabling mean, keep reading.
-It also refers to the act of helping someone in such a way that rather than solving a problem you, in fact, perpetuate the problem.
+Enable refers to the positive act of helping someone accomplish something that could not be done alone.
+But enabling also refers to the act of helping someone in such a way that rather than solving a problem, it is in fact being perpetuated.

-In this scenario, enabling behavior is any purposeful action or inaction that allows a person struggling with addiction to continue their bad habits without having to assume any responsibility for the outcome.
+In this view, enabling behavior is any purposeful action or inaction that allows individuals struggling with addiction to continue their bad habits, without assuming any responsibility for the outcome.

 Signs of Enabling

 When you are close to the person struggling with addiction, it can be difficult to accurately assess the role you play in his or her life.

 The following are signs that you may be acting as an enabler to a loved one struggling with addiction: